 \begin{proof}[Proof of Theorem \ref{ThR:6}] Follows from Lemma \ref{LLL:7}. \end{proof}

 \begin{proof}[Proof of Corollary \ref{theor-15}] Each quasi-duo ring is a ring in which every maximal one-sided ideal is a two-sided ideal.
-Since any $n$-simple element is invertible, then $D$-property is always performed \cite[Theorem~1]{2-zabkom} in a quasi-duo domain and in a quasi-duo elementary divisor domain. \end{proof}
+Since any $n$-simple element is invertible, then the $D$-property is always satisfied \cite[Theorem~1]{2-zabkom} in a quasi-duo domain and in a quasi-duo elementary divisor domain. \end{proof}

 \begin{proof}[Proof of Corollary \ref{theor-17}] The ring $R$ is Hermite by \cite[Theorem 2]{4-zabavsky}.
 According to Theorems~\ref{ThR:1} and \ref{ThR:4}, it is sufficient to show our statement for a matrix $A$ of the form $\left[ \right]$ in which $RaR=R$.
 Since $a$ is a finite element, it is evident that $A\sim \left[ \right]$ in which $RdR\subseteq f R\cap Rf$ by \cite[Theorem 6]{10-zabavsky}.
 Consequently, $R$ is an elementary divisor ring. \end{proof}